top of page

 Dry Needling

 Dry needling involves inserting fine needles into specific trigger points in the muscles around the jaw and neck.
 This technique can help in reducing muscle tension and pain.
-It is thought to work by changing the way pain is processed in the nervous system and by increasing blood flow to the area, which aids in healing.
+It is thought to work by changing how pain is processed in the nervous system and increasing blood flow to the area, which aids in healing.
+Dry needling can be particularly effective for TMD patients with significant muscle tightness or trigger points contributing to their symptoms.

 In addition to these specific interventions, we will provide education on jaw function, advice on lifestyle modifications to reduce strain on the TMJ (such as diet changes to avoid hard foods), techniques for stress management, and guidance on proper posture to minimise neck and jaw strain.
+Learn more about our TMD Program.

 bottom of page